-- 6.3.4.1.1.
-When prescribed drugs included in the federal rebate program have clinical criteria; - 6.3.4.1.2.
-To determine when prescribed drugs are medically necessary; - 6.3.4.1.3.
-When prescribed drugs are inconsistent with FDA-approved labeling, including behavioral health drugs or when prescribed drugs are inconsistent with nationally accepted guidelines; - 6.3.4.1.4.
+- 6.3.4.1.4.
 When prescribed brand name medications has an A-rated generic equivalents.
 The MCO can encourage a prescriber to complete the FDA Medwatch form, but this should not be required or considered in the approval/denial determination process.
-If the drug has a narrow therapeutic index and the prior authorization for the brand drug is denied, then DHH pharmacy staff must be notified within 24 hours or the next working day of the denial.
+If the drug has a narrow therapeutic index and the prior authorization for the brand drug is denied, then LDH pharmacy staff must be notified within 24 hours or the next working day of the denial.
 All details of the claim and prior authorization must be included.
-(All drugs listed in the Common PDL are exempt from PA requirements): - 6.3.4.1.5.
+(All drugs listed in the Common PDL are exempt from PA requirements); - 6.3.4.1.5.
 To minimize potential drug over-utilization; - 6.3.4.1.6.
 To accommodate exceptions to Medicaid drug utilization review standards related to proper maintenance drug therapy; and/or - 6.3.4.1.7.
-Under other conditions with DHH Pharmacy approval. - 6.3.4.1.8.
+Under other conditions with LDH Pharmacy approval. - 6.3.4.1.8.
 Prior authorization shall not require more than two failures of preferred products. - 6.3.4.2.
-The MCO shall override prior authorization for selected drug products or devices at DHH's discretion. - 6.3.4.3.
+The MCO shall override prior authorization for selected drug products or devices at LDH's discretion. - 6.3.4.3.
 The MCO shall not require prior authorization for a dosage change for any medications (including long-acting injectable antipsychotics) and other medication assisted treatment (including dosages of buprenorphine or buprenorphine/naloxone) that have been previously authorized and/or approved by the MCO, as long as the newly prescribed dose is within established FDA guidelines for that medication. - 6.3.4.4.
 The MCO must notify the requesting practitioner of the approval or disapproval of the request within 24 hours once relevant medically necessary information is obtained from the prescriber. - 6.3.4.5.
 The MCO must provide access to a toll-free call center for prescribers to call to request prior authorization for non-preferred drugs or drugs that are subject to clinical edits.
 The MCO must allow prescribers and pharmacies to submit prior authorization requests by phone, fax or automated process.
-If the MCO or its pharmacy benefit manager operates a separate call center for prior authorization requests, it will be subject to the provider call center standards set forth in Section 12 of this Contract and monetary penalties set forth in Section 20 of this Contract.
+If the MCO or its pharmacy benefit manager operates a separate call center for prior authorization requests, it will be subject to the provider call center standards set forth in Section 12 of this Contract and monetary penalties set forth in Section 20 of this Contract. - 6.3.4.6.

-- 6.3.4.6.
 The MCO shall not penalize the prescriber or member, financially or otherwise, for prior authorization requests or other inquiries regarding prescribed medications. - 6.3.4.7.
-Denials of prior authorization requests or offering of an alternative medication shall be provided to the prescriber and member in writing. - 6.3.4.8.
+Denials of prior authorization requests or offering of an alternative medication shall be provided to the prescriber and member in writing.

+- 6.3.4.8.
 A member receiving a prescription drug that was on the MCO's PDL and subsequently removed or changed, shall be permitted to continue to receive that prescription drug if determined to be medically necessary for at least sixty (60) days.
 Medical necessity must be determined in consultation with the prescriber. - 6.3.4.9.
 If a pharmacy prior authorization is under review, the MCO must have an automated process that allows the pharmacy to dispense up to a 72-hour supply of a product or full unbreakable packages without having to obtain an override.
 The pharmacy may fill consecutive 72-hour supplies if the prescriber remains unavailable but the MCO is only required to pay one dispensing fee.
 The MCO must reimburse the pharmacy for dispensing the temporary supply of medication. - 6.3.4.10.
-Pharmacy prior authorization denials may be appealed in accordance with Section 13 of this Contract.
+Pharmacy prior authorization denials may be appealed in accordance with Section 13 of this Contract. - 6.3.4.11.

-6.3.4.11.
 Step Therapy and/or Fail First Protocols